yitang/voca-builder/docs/configuration.rst

 ``M-x customize-group [RET] voca-builder [RET]``

 and you are able to customise these variables directly.
-However, the recommended way to do is to add the non-interaactive way.
+However, the recommended way to do is to add the non-interactive way.

 The important variables are: